 In late 2018, I launched Blogging Explorer.
 In my 4th month, I cracked the $1,000 mark, which was a big milestone.

 Fast forward 12 months to late 2019, my two blogs made $3,781 a month.
-And blogging is a side hustle for me!
+And blogging was and still is a side hustle for me!

 These results are well beyond my expectations.
 I never even thought I could make a full-time income doing something I love so much.

 It’s not always easy.

 And I wouldn’t have made it without YOU.

 I’m so grateful for you visiting my blog and reading this guide about my blogging journey.
 I really hope you found some helpful tips on how to make money blogging for beginners here.

 Having said that, please let me know if you have any questions about launching your first blog!
 I’m more than happy to help you and I’ll do my best to get back to you in person asap!

 Now, if you’re interested in starting your own blog, head over to my step-by-step tutorial for absolute beginners to start your blog.
 I’ll show you the exact steps I took to start a profitable blog from scratch!

 Also, make sure you have a look at all the best blogging resources I use daily.
 I’m in love with all of them and I know they will help you just as much as they’ve helped me along the way.